Mike-Kolikidis/ScormPlayer/Readme.md

 Docker configuration and auxilliary files are in folder `docker`.
 The container's image is based on Ubuntu linux.

-`docker-compose.yml` contains settings to run the Proxy and the demo application in a docker container.
+File `docker-compose.yml` contains settings to run the Proxy and the demo application in a docker container.

 Run